Tessa’s Recipe Rundown

 The Spices

 I used pretty traditional chai spices, but feel free to experiment with the spices and amounts.
 Check your spices to ensure they’re not expired.
-Even if they’re not expired, give them a sniff and make sure they’re still very aromatic– otherwise your cookies may be bland.
-Older spices carry less flavor; fresh spices will carry a LOT more flavor.
-So, just be aware of that and adjust accordingly.
+Even if they’re not expired, give them a sniff and make sure they’re still very aromatic – otherwise, your cookies may be bland.
+Older spices carry much less flavor than fresh spices, so just be aware of that and adjust accordingly.

 - The espresso glaze is simply made by combining a splash of espresso with powdered sugar.